 Extended ION Field Encodings

 If the value of the first byte following the lead byte is between 16 and 127, then it is a single-byte field type id.
-We have not yet decided how to encode 2-byte field type ids, because ION still only has a limited amount of extended fields.
+We have not yet decided how to encode 2-byte field type ids, because ION currently has no extended fields.

 The length-length bits of the lead byte (least significant 4 bits) mean the same as for core ION fields.
 They signal the length in bytes of the length (byte count) of the field value.
 Extended fields can also come in short and tiny encodings.
 In these encodings the length-length bits change meaning to the length in bytes of the field value (for extended short encodings) or to contain the value itself (extended tiny encodings).
 Note, that extended short and extended tiny fields still have a field type id byte following the lead byte.